Professor of Philosophy (October 2019—)

 Conferences, Workshops and Lecture Series Organised

-- Jasper Littmann (2014).
+- asper Littmann (2014).
 Antimicrobial resistance and distributive justice.

 Senior Research Fellow, Institute for Experimental Medicine, Kiel University (CAU), (2014—).
-Strategic Advisor to the President, Robert Koch Institute (2016—).
+Strategic Advisor to the President, Robert Koch Institute (2016–18).
+Currently Director for the Centre for Antimicrobial Resistance at the Norwegian National Institute of Public Health.

 - Gabriele Badano (2014).
 Deliberative Democracy, Public Reason and the Allocation of Clinical Care Resources.